jagtapraj123/rajjagtap.github.io/READ.md

 ## Word as Vector
 > **Idea** : If we represent words as vectors then we can find similarity of words using vector distance metric.

-In this method we convert words to vectors in $n$-dimensional space.
+In this method we convert words to vectors in *n*-dimensional space.
 This allows us to find simiarity and difference between words mathematically based on meaning of words.
 For this project we will make use of GloVe vectors mapping to convert words to vectors.

 ### GloVe Vectors